Mounikesh08/Predicting-flight-prices-using-Machine-learning/README.md

-# Predicting Flight Ticket Prices Using Machine Learning With Azure
+# Predicting Flight Ticket Prices Using Machine Learning And Azure

 ## Project Overview
 Brief explanation of the project.